harun-alrosyid/simple-subscription-platform/README.md

         "id": 1,
         "website_id": 1,
         "title": "The First Post in 2025",
-        "description": "Decription The First Post in 2025" }
+        "description": "Description The First Post in 2025" }
 }
 ```